heartcombo/simple_form/README.md

         password: '****'
 ```

-**SimpleForm** will always look for a default attribute translation under the "defaults" key if no
+**Simple Form** will always look for a default attribute translation under the "defaults" key if no
 specific is found inside the model key.
 Note that this syntax is different from 1.x.
 To migrate to
 the new syntax, just move "labels.#{attribute}" to "labels.defaults.#{attribute}".

-In addition, **SimpleForm** will fallback to default human_attribute_name from Rails when no other
+In addition, **Simple Form** will fallback to default human_attribute_name from Rails when no other
 translation is found for labels.
 Finally, you can also overwrite any label, hint or placeholder
 inside your view, just by passing the option manually.
 This way the I18n lookup will be skipped.

-**SimpleForm** also has support for translating options in collection helpers.
+**Simple Form** also has support for translating options in collection helpers.
 For instance, given a
 User with a `:gender` attribute, you might want to create a select box showing translated labels
 that would post either `male` or `female` as value.
-With **SimpleForm** you could create an input
+With **Simple Form** you could create an input
 like this:

 ```ruby
 f.input :gender, collection: [:male, :female]
 ```

-And **SimpleForm** will try a lookup like this in your locale file, to find the right labels to show:
+And **Simple Form** will try a lookup like this in your locale file, to find the right labels to show:

 ```yaml
 en: